 Importance of an Up-to-Date Will

 Having an up-to-date Will is vital for several reasons.
 Firstly, it ensures that your assets are distributed according to your current wishes, taking into account any changes in your personal circumstances or the law.
-Secondly, an updated Will can help minimize inheritance tax by utilizing the latest tax exemptions and reliefs available.
+Secondly, an updated Will can help optimise inheritance tax by utilising the latest exemptions and reliefs — for example, ensuring that your main residence passes to direct descendants so that the RNRB is available.

 Using a Will to Distribute Assets Efficiently

-By carefully planning your Will, you can ensure that your estate is distributed efficiently, reducing the burden of inheritance tax on your loved ones.
+By carefully planning your Will as part of a broader estate plan, you can ensure that your estate is distributed efficiently, reducing the burden of inheritance tax on your loved ones.

 Some key benefits of seeking professional advice include:

-- Personalised advice tailored to your specific circumstances
+- Personalised advice tailored to your family situation, property ownership, and financial goals

 Understanding the Cost-Benefit of Professional Help